lavalamp-/lava-hadoop-processing/README.md

 ```

 If you're only interested in the content discovery hit lists that have been generated using this project and [LavaHadoopCrawlAnalysis](https://github.com/lavalamp-/LavaHadoopCrawlAnalysis), head on over to the [content-discovery-hit-lists](https://github.com/lavalamp-/content-discovery-hit-lists) repository.

+More details will be available via a blog post on [lavalamp's personal blog](https://l.avala.mp/) in the near future.